GinaHobbs/group-project-prep/ideas.md

 * What is the minimum required for you to present on your demo day?
 A functional home page that allows access to multiple other pages with planets, or that changes the image of the planet.
 An about us page where we are all little stars.

+* Additional Features that use local storage
+-- Quiz
+-- Earn points to get to different planets
+  -- Earn points by answering questions?
+-- Add animations
+-- Add a game?